APNIC-Labs/draft-kskroll-sentinel/README.md

-Huston, et al.            Expires April 4, 2018                 [Page 4]
+Huston, et al.            Expires May 18, 2018                  [Page 4]

-Internet-Draft         DNSSEC Trusted Key Sentinel          October 2017
+Internet-Draft         DNSSEC Trusted Key Sentinel         November 2017

       respond with an A record response for "_is-ta", SERVFAIL for